Diplomatic Status Is Usually Reflected On U.S. Visas

-Mr. WILLIAM TAFT IV (Former State Department Legal Adviser): When the visa is issued by the state, it will say that this person has diplomatic status.
+WILLIAM TAFT IV: When the visa is issued by the state, it will say that this person has diplomatic status.

 INSKEEP: Do they have to be doing what they say they were doing on their papers in order to have the diplomatic immunity cover them?

 TAFT IV: No. I don't think that that is a necessary thing.
 I mean, people can do all sorts of normal things that would not be described on their passport.

 INSKEEP: But then - and we're speaking hypothetically, here.
 We don't have good information about Raymond Davis.
 But suppose you are in the country as a security contractor, and it turns out you were doing spy work.
 Can the host country say, well, we're taking away your diplomatic immunity, you're finished, you're going to court?

 TAFT IV: No. If you have diplomatic immunity, you have it.
 And you don't lose it simply because you are not pursuing your professional activities.
 Many diplomats have been asked to leave the country to which they've been posted because they were spies.